andersen-lab/Freyja/README.md

 ```
 freyja boot [variants-file] [depth-file] --nt [number-of-cpus] --nb [number-of-bootstraps] --output_basename [base-name]
 ```
 which results in two output files `base-name_lineages.csv` and `base-name_summarized.csv`, which contain the 0.05,0.25,0.5 (median),0.75, and 0.95 quantiles for each lineage and WHO designated VOI/VOC, respectively, as obtained via the bootstrap.
-We also provide the `--eps` and `--barcodes` options as in `freyja demix`.
+We also provide the `--eps`, `--barcodes`, and `--meta` options as in `freyja demix`.

 For rapid visualization of results, we also offer two utility methods for manipulating the "demixed" output files.
 The first is an aggregation method